 We got out of the ocean and into the forest.

 Over time, native forests have been disappearing on Maui.
-To counteract that, Skyline has helped restore native ecosystems since it started its zipline operations in 2002.
-Since then, with the help of thousands of volunteers, they have planted an estimated 6,000 native trees, shrubs, and groundcovers.
+To counteract that, Skyline has helped restore native ecosystems since it started its zipline operations.
+Since 2002, they have hosted 6,500 volunteers, who have helped plant native trees, shrubs, and groundcovers.

 Our work helped strengthen the forest’s soil and water line system, which in turn, helps the wildlife that needs the forest to survive.